In a

 or which concepts to join to make composite concepts, based on

 noisy indirect information.
-There is much uncertainty:
+There is much uncertainty, in

-concepts (without the errors in earlier decisions
+hierarchy of concepts (without the errors in earlier decisions

 compounding)?
 How do we design algorithms and objectives so